BenCreating/LPC-Spritesheet-Generator/README.md

 The sheet definitions is structured as nested JSON objects, following the pattern `category` > `item` > `item options`.

-**The name of the item must match the file name of the images.** So the for the male character base the images are named `male.png` so the key must be `male`.

 ```json
 {
   "body": {
     "male": {},
     "female": {}
   },

   "category2": {

   }
 }
 ```

-The options for the male character base (for brevity, limited to the cast, thrust, walk, slash, shoot, and hurt animations) would look like this:
+The options for the male character base (for brevity, the authors and licenses are limited to those for the cast, thrust, walk, slash, shoot, and hurt animations) would look like this:

 ```json
 {